laxmiprabhaannaldas/Product-landing-page/README.md

   6. Added the style for video section.
   7. Added the style for the other cartoons section and used css flexbox.
   8. Designed footer for the page.

+  The added css for the responsive view of the page.